 Working abroad sounds like an adventure to many people.
-However, job search in Hong Kong requires more than just the just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation, it requires thorough preparation.
-You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).
+However, a job search in Hong Kong requires more than just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation, it requires thorough preparation.
+You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some commitment and motivation (for the job, not the location!).

-You will experience problems that probably did not even came to your mind when you decided to find employment in Hong Kong.
-For instance, you will experience the unlike immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.
+You will experience problems that probably did not even come to your mind when you decided to find employment in Hong Kong.
+For instance, you will experience unlike immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of ordinary management culture.

 Do your research.
 Find out what company employees wear and then dress as they are or nicer than that.
 Dress code depends on the industry, with banking and finance being the most conservative.